julianperrott/WowClassicGrindBot/README.md

 There are 2 addons:

-* Bindpad - This makes it easier to bind keys to commands or macros. e.g. F1-F12
+* `Bindpad` - This makes it easier to bind keys to commands or macros.
-* DataToColor - This is the addon which reads and displays the game state.
+* `DataToColor` - This is the addon which reads and displays the game state.

 ## 3. Download the MPQ route files